I have a question about

 In South Carolina, registration for the FIRST LEGO League season closes on the last day of September.
 This is a regional deadline.
 If you’re competing outside of South Carolina your registration deadline might be different.
 Check with your region’s affiliate partner for your registration closing date.

 As the South Carolina affiliate partner for the FIRST LEGO League, our primary roles are supporting teams along with scheduling and running FIRST LEGO League events in the state.
-We do not have the necessary resources for putting people in touch with existing teams looking for new members.
-On the Starting a FIRST LEGO League Team page we share ideas for locating existing teams or for starting your own.
+Unlike with traditional recreation sports, we do not accept individual participants and assign them to a team.
+Nor do we have the necessary resources for putting people in touch with existing teams looking for new members.
+On the Finding a FLL Team page we share ideas for locating existing teams or for starting your own.

 Please also understand, that while LEGO bricks play a prominent role in the program, the FIRST LEGO League is much more than a LEGO club.
 Team members also spend substantial amount of time doing research and developing soft skills as they interact with their peers and coaches.